 It’s fair to say that if the technology is still right, if the market is forming and if the team members are just as passionate about what they are doing, you would go for more.

 When shouldn’t you follow-on in a flat round?

 There are four main reasons why one might not participate in a flat round:

 When one has lost faith in the ability of the team to deliver

 Some companies have all the stars aligned for them and then fail to execute.
 Some make excuses, some make repeated mistakes.
 An entrepreneur should always own up to their mistakes, and prove that they have learned from them and will not make them again.

 When the technology just can’t work

 There are times when, regardless of how sound the idea, there is just no way to bring it to life.
 Some entrepreneurs really are too far ahead of their time and it’s best to leave the venture where it is, and maybe in a few years other advancements will occur that enable the project to be revisited again.

 Angels back teams and, generally, when one of the founders leaves it’s a pretty big indicator that not all is well in the company, regardless of what the remaining founders say.
 There are some valid reasons why a founder may leave but, in most cases, if one goes, the investment goes.

-The management believe they have your money and you simply let them get on with it and they do not want to share their “secrets” good or bad.
-Most start ups keep dreaming with cup half full, most seasoned investors know every venture investment is looking at a cup half empty and if they get a winner, it makes up for many losers.
+The management believes they have your money and you simply let them get on with it and they do not want to share their “secrets” good or bad.
+Most start-ups keep dreaming with a cup half full, most seasoned investors know every venture investment is looking at a cup half empty and if they get a winner, it makes up for many losers.